riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 ![](/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/ch06_fig_5_mlr.png)

 Another example is Gaussian kernel $k(x,y)=exp⁡(−γ‖x−y‖^2)$.
-If we Taylor-expand this function, we'll see that it corresponds to an infinite-dimensional codomain of 𝜑φ.
+If we Taylor-expand this function, we'll see that it corresponds to an infinite-dimensional codomain of φ.

 This operation is often computationally cheaper than the explicit computation of the coordinates.
 This approach is called the "kernel trick".
 Kernel functions have been introduced for sequence data, graphs, text, images, as well as vectors.